GreptimeTeam/docs/docs/v0.3/zh/developer-guide/metasrv/dist-lock.md

 [4]: https://etcd.io/docs/v3.5/dev-guide/api_concurrency_reference_v3/

-Since `etcd` maintains the state of the distributed lock, both the `Meta` leader and its follower nodes can provide the Lock's `gRPC` service.
+Since `etcd` maintains the state of the distributed lock, both the `Metasrv` leader and its follower nodes can provide the Lock's `gRPC` service.